angus-ai/angus-doc/lab/arduino-yun/first-step.rst

 Please use these `instructions
 <https://www.arduino.cc/en/Tutorial/ExpandingYunDiskSpace>`_ to do
 that.
-After put a new micro-sd card with partitions, it must look like
+After putting a new micro-sd card with partitions, it must look like
 this:

 .. code-block:: bash